wogooo/snack/README.md

 Right now Snack isn't much of anything.
-My goal with the project is to create a publishing system / CMS that is designed to be easy to develop on and institutes some notions I have about relations in a NoSQL / document store world, as well as making task queues and background processes an easy and natural part of the workflow.
+My goal with the project is to create a publishing system / CMS that is designed to be easy to develop on and implements some notions I have about relations in a NoSQL / document store world, as well as making task queues and background processes an easy and natural part of the workflow.

+Key projects used here: hapi, kue

 *Phase 1